b-steve/ascr/README.md

 test.ascr(quick = TRUE)
 ```

-If there are any errors with the installation or in the above tests please get in touch using the contact details below.
+If there are any errors with the installation or in the above tests
+please get in touch using the contact details below.

+NOTE: Model fitting will not work on OSX in version 2.2.1.

 ## References